eschaefer/tor-proxy-toggle/README.md

 $ bash install.sh
 ```

-**If `torprox` doesn't become available in the same window, open a new terminal window and try it there.**
+**After installation, if `torprox` doesn't become available in the same window, open a new terminal window and try it there.**

 ### Notes
 - OSX might prompt you to install command line developer tools... follow those prompts.